robokoding/robokoding.github.io/_pages/kits/sumorobot.md

 The hardware and software of the SumoRobot kit are open-source, and you can find everything on [GitHub](https://github.com/robokoding).

 The assembled SumoRobot can be programmed over the browser using a graphical programming interface or Python code.
-The SumoRobot kit will be announced on [Tindie](https://www.tindie.com/stores/silbo/) starting from January 2018.
+The SumoRobot kit will be announced on [Tindie](https://www.tindie.com/stores/silbo/) starting from March 2018.

 Price: €55
 Reccommended age: 7+